All posts

 25King City Community PowerCity of King City~14,000 est.

-Size indicators marked “est.” are population-based estimates derived from U.S. Census Bureau data for the listed jurisdiction.
+Size indicators marked “est.” are population-based estimates from U.S. Census Bureau data.
 All other figures are reported by the CCA or CalCCA.

-Every CCA program should confirm its specific deadline with legal counsel based on its organizational structure and DOJ’s population classification framework, not on the number of customers it serves.
+Every CCA program should confirm its specific deadline with legal counsel based on its organizational structure and DOJ’s Census classification framework.

 What Your Agency Should Do Right Now